Disability and Learning Difficulty Support

 - Liaison with academic and other university staff and external agencies

-The University of Suffolk is committed to inclusive learning and teaching and encourages all students who might need additional support because of disability to contact Student Services.
-We have a Disability Statement which can also be sent to you on request, or viewed here:
+The University of Suffolk is committed to inclusive learning and teaching and encourages all students who might need additional support because of a disability to contact email@example.com.
+We have a Disability Statement which can also be sent to you on request or viewed online.

-We recommend that you inform student services of any specific requirements on application and/or enrolment, so that we can ensure support is in place ready for the start of your course.
+We recommend that you inform student services of any specific requirements on application and/or enrolment so that we can ensure support is in place and ready for the start of your course.

-In addition to this we understand that personal circumstances may change during your time at university.
-If this happens you can approach Student Services to discuss how a recent diagnosis may be affecting your studies.
+In addition to this, we understand that personal circumstances may change during your time at university.
+If this happens you can approach Student Services to discuss how a recent diagnosis or short-term illness may be affecting your studies.
 We work with each individual to discuss, advise and identify the best support package to help people succeed in their studies.

-Open the links below to find out how to contact the support services at each campus location.
+Find out how to contact the support services at our other campus locations:

 Appointments can be booked via email SENDSupport@eastcoast.ac.uk.

-This is flexible around the student and is offered as either face to face, teams or phone call.
+These are flexible around the student and are offered to be face-to-face, virtual or a phone call.

 The designated safeguarding leads are: